The Mathematics Behind Valomapped

 Overview

-When banning a map, teams should eliminate the map where they have the smallest Elo advantage (or largest disadvantage):
+For a ban, the heuristic recommends eliminating the available map where the acting team has the smallest Elo advantage (or largest disadvantage):

 Analysis Process